AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Finally, the last thing of notice is how we initialize the array, with the ``(2, 3, 5, 7, 11)`` expression.
-This expression is called an aggregate in Ada, and is a literal expression for an array, the same way that ``3`` is a literal expression for an Integer.
+This expression is called an aggregate in Ada, and is a literal expression for an array, the same way that ``3`` is a literal expression for an integer.
 The notation is very powerful and has many subtleties that we will gradually introduce.
 You can also have a detailed overview of the `notation of aggregate types <TODODETAILEDAGGREGATESADVANCED>`_.